mannduuu07-png/ecommerce-funnel-analysis/README.md

 ### Power BI

-*Recreated the analysis in Power BI with a conversion overview and a separate payment diagnostics view.*
+*Extended the analysis in Power BI with a conversion overview and a separate payment diagnostics view.*

 [📄 View full Power BI dashboard (2 pages)](ecommerce_funnel_powerbi.pdf)